maxrimer/pdf-bot/README.md

 # pdf-bot
-Bot for Telegram to convert PDF to MP3
+A bot for Telegram that receives a pdf file from user, converts it to mp3 audio and sends back to user.